HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 Be cautious about other companies that offer free products and services. if something is free, then you and your data is the price that you are paying, unknowingly.

+### OSINT

+When I want to remedy a problem, I usually address the root cause of it.
+By securing your privacy and anonymity in such fundamental ways described in this guide, you automatically address a lot of other things such as OSINT, which stands for Open source intelligence, and relies on whatever data available on the Internet.
+You are nullifying their data about you without them even noticing, and that is definitely one of the goals.

 </p>

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">